 Furthermore, it is believed that CBD and other compounds work differently when they interact with each other.
 That’s what’s known as the entourage effect.

 You can compare the entourage effect to how people’s behaviour changes depending on the people they hang out with.
-You are different when you are with your friends than with strangers.
+You are different when you are with your friends than with strangers or work colleagues.

 Many researchers believe that the entourage effect makes taking CBD together with other compounds more beneficial than in isolation.